AyeshaAmjad0828/MLOPS/README.md

 docker pull mongo
 ```

-or you can build a new image by opening cmd, navigate to the Project\mongodb directory and run the following command:
+or you can build a new image by opening cmd, navigate to the Project/mongodb directory and run the following command:

 ```
 docker build -t mongodb .
 ```

-2. Build an image for automl by navigating to Project\automl directory and running the following command:
+2. Build an image for automl by navigating to Project/automl directory and running the following command:

 ```
 docker build -t automl .